cilf/arquillian-java-ee-7-primefaces-5/readme.md

 This repository shows a minimal setup code needed to use arquillian functional testing.

-I'm using firefox because phantomjs is giving me [this exception](#unable-to-retrieve-drone-instance-within-60-seconds-w-phantomjs).

 I followed these:

 1. [Arquillian Guides - Getting Started](http://arquillian.org/guides/getting_started/)